asciidoctor/asciidoctor-kroki/README.md

 3. Enjoy!

 **💡 TIP**:
-You can use the `kroki-fetch-diagram` option to download the images from Kroki during the build time.
+You can use the `kroki-fetch-diagram` option to download the images from Kroki at build time.
 In other words, while viewing pages you won't rely on Kroki anymore.

 ```yaml